AvetBadalyan/Deployed-Apps-with-URLs/README.md

 # MY WEBSITES WITH PUBLIC URLs

-Here are the Websites I have developed and deployed on firebase server.
+# Hey Guys!
+I am excited to share with you the Websites I have developed and deployed on firebase server, so that you can just click on the link and go to the site, have fun with reactive apps and evaluate my first steps in IT and Web.
+I will update this Portfolio periodically and regularly.
+Thank you for looking through it :)

 ## 01. AVET'S ONLINE FOOD STORE